-Three-dimensional phase portraits are hard to visualise/read using vectors placed into three-dimensional projection.
-Slide 16 shows the vector field of the Lorenz attractor in the manner we have been doing it so far for two-dimensional phase portraits, with exception of raising dimensionality by one.
-A good graphical overview can be given by showing a single or couple trajectories as shown on Slide 17.
-This is especially true in the case of chaotic attractors explained/defined in future lectures.
+Three-dimensional phase portraits are hard to read visually if they are plotted using vectors placed into three-dimensional projection.
+Slide 16 shows the vector field of the Lorenz attractor in the manner we have been doing it so far for two-dimensional phase portraits, with exception of raising the dimensionality by one.
+A good graphical overview can be given by showing a single or a couple trajectories as shown on Slide 17.
+This is especially true in the case of chaotic attractors explained and defined in future lectures.